wnam98/Machine-Learning-Regression-and-Gradient-Descent-Models/README.md

 <img src="https://www.latex4technics.com/l4ttemp/fghn4l.png?1586316748184" />
 <br/>
 <br/>
 The columns of our phi matrix are dependent and is thus uninvertible.
-The pesudo inverse weight vector for the training data was calculated using the alternate right inverse for row independence.
+The pseudo inverse weight vector for the training data was calculated using the alternate right inverse for row independence.
 <br/>
 <br/>
 <img src="https://www.latex4technics.com/l4ttemp/r9qvo5.png?1586182932826" />

-### Gradient Descent
+## Gradient Descent

 ### Input Correlation